-MSCA SE DEADLINE 08 March 2023, 17:00 Brussels time You can submit your application at any time before the deadline.
+MSCA SE DEADLINE

+❖ 08 March 2023, 17:00 Brussels time

+You can submit your application at any time before the deadline.
 Once submitted you can reopen, edit and resubmit your proposal as many times as required before the call deadline.
 Only the last submitted version of the proposal will be evaluated.
 Please start early!

+CONSORTIUM REQUIREMENTS

-CONSORTIUM REQUIREMENTS At least three (3) independent legal entities in three different countries, two (2) of which established in a different EU Member State (MS) or Horizon Europe Associated Country (AC).
-Above this minimum, the consortium may include other legal entities, including International European Research Organisation (IERO) and entities from Third Countries (TC) under the conditions provided by the Horizon Europe Rules for Participation (for more details see the Horizon Europe Programme Guide).
-For Staff Exchanges, only legal entities established in EU Member States (MS) or Horizon Europe Associated Countries (AC) can be beneficiaries.
-ELIGLIBLE SECONDMENTS Secondments between institutions established in different EU Member States (MS) or Horizon Europe Associated Countries (AC) with institutions established in different non-associated Third Countries, EU MS or ACs.
-Secondments between organisations within MS and AC should mainly be inter-sectoral (academic/non-academic sector); same-sector exchanges are also possible only if they are interdisciplinary (to a maximum 1/3 of total implemented secondments).
+- At least three (3) independent legal entities in three different countries, two (2) of which established in a different EU Member State (MS) or Horizon Europe Associated Country (AC).
+Above this minimum, the consortium may include other legal entities, including International European Research Organisation (IERO) and entities from Third Countries (TC) under the conditions provided by the Horizon Europe Rules for Participation (for more details see the Horizon Europe Programme Guide). - For Staff Exchanges, only legal entities established in EU Member States (MS) or Horizon Europe Associated Countries (AC) can be beneficiaries.

+ELIGLIBLE SECONDMENTS

+- Secondments between institutions established in different EU Member States (MS) or Horizon Europe Associated Countries (AC) with institutions established in different non-associated Third Countries, EU MS or ACs. - Secondments between organisations within MS and AC should mainly be inter-sectoral (academic/non-academic sector); same-sector exchanges are also possible only if they are interdisciplinary (to a maximum 1/3 of total implemented secondments eligible for funding).
 Secondments must always be between different countries.
-RESUBMISSION If you intend to re-submit a proposal, you must indicate re-submission in Part A of the project proposal, including the reference number of the previously submitted proposal. l la ca fulfillia a no autin